zunayeed/CP/Sherlock and the Valid String HackerRank..md

 Table of Contents:
 1. Sherlock and the Valid String of HackerRank Algorithm
-   - follow third approach(best approach)
+   - follow third approach(best approach) but I gives wrong result, and still need to be modified

 - [Sherlock and the Valid String of HackerRank](https://www.hackerrank.com/challenges/sherlock-and-valid-string/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=strings)